dldemoks/Wordpress-Woocommerce/README.md

 Wordpress
 ======
-Модуль оплаты Payeer
+Payment module Payeer

-Для установки модуля скачайте и распакуйте архив.
+To install the module, download all the files.
-Далее следуйте прилагаемой инструкции
+Then follow the attached instructions.

-Поддержка версии CMS Wordpress 4.x - 5.x (Woocommerce)
+Support for CMS Wordpress 4.x - 5.x with Woocommerce